joeytxy/anonymization_tool/README.md

 ## Final Data Distribution

 The 1000 sentences used for the final evaluation can contain varying number of words, ranging from 3 words to 112 words.
-Most of the sentences contain around 13 to 23 words/
+Most of the sentences contain around 13 to 23 words

 <img width="452" alt="image" src="https://user-images.githubusercontent.com/66881214/185298837-b66a9535-dd05-42cb-8d8a-4885ef373283.png">